 Diatom physiology

-Diatoms are major primary producers in the ocean.
-The regulation of intracellular pH is essential to homeostasis and maintaining all functions of the cell.
-During my PhD, I studied the role of pH regulation in diatoms by the V-type H+-ATPase (VHA) in the labs of Dr. Martin Tresguerres and the late Dr. Mark Hildebrand.
-The VHA is a highly conserved enzyme found in all eukaryotic cells to serve as a proton pump.
-Using transgenic tools to express VHA tagged with the fluorescent protein eGFP, I showed that VHA can dynamically move around the cell to control pH and serve in multiple physiological functions.
+Diatoms are major primary producers (remove carbon dioxide and synthesize carbon sugars and proteins) in the ocean.
+The regulation of cellular pH (acidity) is essential to homeostasis and maintaining all functions of the cell.
+During my PhD, I studied the role of pH regulation in diatoms by the V-type H+-ATPase (VHA; proton pump) in the labs of Dr. Martin Tresguerres and the late Dr. Mark Hildebrand.
+This proton pump is found in all eukaryotic life (algae to humans) and modifies pH inside and outside of cells.
+Using genetic tools I was able to fluorescently label VHA with GFP (green fluorescent protein) an demonstrate how VHA can move within the cell to control pH and serve in multiple physiological functions.

 Diatom cells are encased in glass shells call frustules which are synthesized in special compartments inside the cell called SDVs.
 We showed that the VHA is responsible for acidfying SDVs to promote the careful biomineralization of their cell walls.
 Read about it here!